Uldrix/SDL_Calc/README.md

 H (short): Toggle the hotkey overlay (on-screen yellow labels on buttons).

-I (short): Toggle a centered light-grey info panel with three lines: “Designed by Uldrix”, “For experimentations only”, “Not allowed for commercial use”.
+I (short): Toggle a centered light-grey info panel with information notice.

 Space (short): Toggle fullscreen display mode.
 In fullscreen, only the display area is shown; in normal mode, buttons are visible again.